Raise your hand if you just can’t wait until baby cold and flu season?

 We like to gently touch his eyes, ears, nose, mouth, cheeks, and chin and say, “boop” each time we move to the next spot.

-This works like a charm because it helps your baby feel more comfortable and relaxed when you touch different spots on his face.
+This works like a charm because it helps your baby feel more comfortable and relaxed when you touch different spots on their face.

-You’re making it a silly game and teaching your baby that this is fun!
+You’re making it a silly game and teaching your baby that blowing their nose is fun.

 Adding this step made a huge difference for us and was a game changer for helping my baby to stop crying when I cleaned his nose.